 - Some customers have reviewed and reported inconsistent temperatures from the burners and due to heat leaks.
 Any of these issues should be covered under the warranty though

-Benefits of the Best 6 Burner Gas Grill
+Benefits Of 6 Burner Gas Grills

 Large gas grills ultimately come down to two things.
 Convenience and cooking capacity.